 MAP-21 Section 1122 codified the TAP under title 23 United States Code (U.S.C.) sections 213(b) and 101(a)(29).
 Section 213 of title 23 provides for the reservation of funds apportioned to a State under section 104(b) of title 23 to carry out the TAP.
 The national total reserved for the TAP is equal to 2 percent of the total amount authorized from the Highway Account of the Highway Trust Fund for Federal-aid highways each fiscal year.

 MAP-21 Section 1524 requires the US Department of Transportation to encourage States and regional transportation planning agencies to use qualified youth service and conservation corps to perform appropriate transportation-related projects.
-See the Creating Access to Opportunity: Strengthening Transportation Career Pathways & Youth Workforce Development Partnerships Through Service Fact Sheet (HTML / PDF), the related Creating Access to Opportunity Webinar and the Webinar Slides (HTML / PDF), and Youth Workforce Development Resources New: 5/08/2015.
+See the Creating Access to Opportunity: Strengthening Transportation Career Pathways & Youth Workforce Development Partnerships Through Service Fact Sheet (HTML / PDF), the related Creating Access to Opportunity Webinar and the Webinar Slides (HTML / PDF), Youth Workforce Development Resources, and U.S. Department of Transportation AmeriCorps Partnership New: 5/08/2015.

 |Authorization||$809 M||$820 M||$546 M